lmy1769779790/pydbg/README.md

 - Print pointers with %016x instead of %08x.
 - Do not really on default argtypes functions specifications used by ctypes.
 - Different registers.

-What works is the hooking of functions, and is tested in the project Survol.
+What works is the hooking of functions, and it is tested in the project [Survol](https://github.com/rchateauneu/survol).

 An excellent introduction to PyDbg can be found in the book [Gray Hat Python](https://www.nostarch.com/ghpython.htm).